 Like this show?
 Please leave us a review here — even one sentence helps!
 Consider including your Twitter handle so we can thank you personally!

 One might be compelled to view the premise of FX’s television series The Americans — about a pair of KGB spies posing as an all-American couple in the suburbs of Reagan’s ’80s — as a fanciful piece of Cold War espionage fiction.
 But the truth is, as they say, far stranger.

 On this episode we talk to Jack Barsky, author of Deep Undercover: My Secret Life and Tangled Allegiances as a KGB Spy in America.
 As a consultant for The Americans who once lived a double life in the United States while spying for the KGB from 1978-1988, he’ll help us understand how the realities of the Cold War could often be more absurd than the most imaginative inventions of Hollywood.
-This is part two of a two-part episode; listen to part one here!
+This is part two of a two-part episode; part one can be found here!

 THANKS, JACK BARSKY!